Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Abstract

 \section{Abstract}

-We propose a novel machine-learning-based approach to detect bid leakage in first-price sealed-bid auctions.
-We extract and analyze the data on more than 1.4 million Russian procurement auctions between 2014 and 2018.
-As bid leakage in each particular auction is tacit, the direct classification is impossible.
-Instead, we reduce the problem of bid leakage detection to Positive-Unlabeled Classification.
+Bid leakage is a corrupt scheme in a first-price sealed-bid auction in which the procurer leaks the opponents' bids to a favoured participant.
+The rational behaviour of such participant is to bid close to the deadline in order to receive all bids, which allows him to ensure his win at the best price possible.
+While such behaviour does leave detectable traces in the data, the absence of bid leakage labels makes supervised classification impossible.
+Instead, we reduce the problem of the bid leakage detection to a positive-unlabeled classification.
 The key idea is to regard the losing participants as fair and the winners as possibly corrupted.
 This allows us to estimate the prior probability of bid leakage in the sample, as well as the posterior probability of bid leakage for each specific auction.
-We find that at least 16\% of auctions are exposed to bid leakage.
-Bid leakage is more likely in auctions with a higher reserve price, lower number of bidders and lower price fall, and where the winning bid is received in the last hour before the deadline.